JvanKatwijk/qt-dab/README.md

   	- SDRplay (RSP I, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
 	- limeSDR,
 	- Adalm Pluto,
-	- Soapy (experimental, Linux only),
+	- untested UHD (anyone wants to help testing?)
+	- Soapy, a renewed soapy interface driver is even able to map other samplerates than the required 2048000 (limited to the range 2000000 ..
+3000000);
 	- ExtIO (experimental, Windows only),
 	- rtl_tcp servers.
   * Always supported input from:
    	- prerecorded dump (`.raw`, `.iq` and `.sdr`),
 	- `.xml` and `.uff` format files.
-  * Clean device interface, easy to add other devices.
-  * Scheduling the start of (channel:service) pairs or operations as frame dump or audio dump, even for days ahead.
+  * *Scheduling* the start of (channel:service) pairs or operations as frame dump or audio dump, for up to 7 days ahead.
-  * Showing the name of the transmitter received as well as the distance to the receiver and the azimuth.
   * background services.
 Since 4.351 it is possible to run an arbitrary number of DAB+ audioservices (from the current ensemble) as background service with the output sent to a file.
+  * Clean device interface, easy to add other devices.

 Partly implemented: